Azure/azure-sdk-for-python/doc/dev/docstring_typehint.md

     **kwargs: Any
 ) -> List[Union[RecognizeEntitiesResult, DocumentError]]:
 ```
 Note that in the in-line type hints the custom models do not to be guarded by an `if TYPE_CHECKING` conditional.
 These custom models must be included in imports or the program will fail on the type not being found.
+Do not use `dict[str,list[str]]`, always use the upper case version from the `typing` module, instead do `Dict[str, List[str]]`.